tensorflow/docs/site/en/install/source.md

 <code class="devsite-terminal">cd tensorflow</code>
 </pre>

 The repo defaults to the `master` development branch.
-You can also checkout a [release branch](https://github.com/tensorflow/tensorflow/releases){:.external}
+You can also check out a [release branch](https://github.com/tensorflow/tensorflow/releases){:.external}
 to build: